gto76/best-songs/README.md

 <br>
 <p>Release dates denote when the song was first published, either as a single
 or as a part of an album.
 Image shows the cover of the single or the label if no edition of the single had a cover.
-If the song was never released as a single, then the cover of the first album that featured the song is used.
-Songs with multiple versions, have the preferred version listed first in the <i>lengths</i>
+If song was never released as a single, then the cover of the first album that featured the song is used.
+Songs with multiple versions have the preferred version listed first in the <i>lengths</i>
 field.
 <br>
 <br>